Frequently Asked Questions: This page contains answers to common questions of

 I Search (oral sharing from a written researched preparation with source citation (ongoing).

 Ask your child to try his/her best on spelling, but don't expect every word of the spelling sentences to be spelled correctly--it is actually better for me to see their progress in spelling on homework, too.
-Spelling the first hundred words by the November conference is a goal, and these words should be spelled correctly as well as the weekly spelling words.
+Spelling the first hundred words by the November conference is a goal, and these words should be spelled correctly as well as the weekly spelling words, and they are laminated on the inside of the Homework folder.

 Knowledge: Everyone has a special hobby, talent, or interest.
 If you or your child would like to come into the classroom to read a story about or demonstrate any special interests or talents, please contact me.
 We can set up a time for you or your child to read, share, or teach us something!